netsage-project/netsage-pipeline/INSTALL.md

 ## Installing the Pipeline

-The pipeline consists of several daemons, most of which read data from a Rabbit queue, perform some operations, and then push the results to another queue for further processing.
-Typically, they are run in this order:
+The pipeline consists of one daemon and a set of logstash "filters".

-0. Netflow Importer (optional - sometimes TSTAT TRANSPORT is used instead)
+1. Netflow Importer (optional - sometimes TSTAT TRANSPORT is used to put data into the correct rabbit queue instead)
-1. Flow Cache - takes raw flows and caches them in shared memory for the stitcher to process
-2. Flow Stitcher - stitches flows spanning the 1-minute boundaries
-3. Flow Tagger - Tags flows with GeoIP/ASN/Organization information
-4. Science Registry Flow Tagger (optional)
-4. Flow Deidentifer - Deidentifies flow by stripping bits from the IP addresses (configurable)
-5. Flow Mover - Moves finished flows to a queue for ingestion by GlobalNOC TSDS, Elasticsearch, etc (though actually this can generally be used to move flows from one queue to another)

-The daemons are all contained within one package.
+2. Logstash - <FILL IN>

 Nothing will automatically start after installation as we need to move on to configuration.
 Install it like this:

 ```
 [root@host ~]# yum install grnoc-netsage-deidentifier